-First, we must accept that all symptoms, no matter how uncomfortable they are, represent the body's attempt to restore itself to health.
-Instead of looking upon the symptoms as something wrong which must be set right, we see them as a signs of the way the body is attempting to help itself.
-Instead of trying to stop the cough with suppressants, as conventional medicine does, a homeopath will give a remedy that will cause a similar cough in a healthy person, and thus stimulate the ILL body to restore itself in a similar way.
+First, we must accept that all symptoms, no matter how uncomfortable homeopathy are, represent the body's attempt to restore itself to health.
+Instead of looking upon the symptoms as something wrong which must be set right, we see them as a sign of the way the body is attempting to help itself.
+Instead of trying to stop a cough with suppressants, as conventional medicine does, a homeopath will give a remedy that will cause a similar cough in a healthy person, and thus stimulate the ILL body to restore itself in a similar way.

 Second, we must look at the totality of the symptoms presented.
 We each experience a cough in our unique way.
 Yet conventional medicine acts as if all coughs were alike.
-It therefore offers a series of suppressive drugs - something to suppress the cough, something to dry the mucus, something to lower the histamine level, something to ease falling asleep.
-Homeopathy on the other hand, looks for the one substance that will cause similar symptoms in a healthy person.
-The person with a cough characterized by being worse when breathing cold air, and sounding like a deep bark, will need a quite different remedy than the person whose cough is loose in the morning, dry in the evening, and better when sitting up in bed.
-We characterize both as “cough" but they are different illnesses in the individuals, and therefore require different homeopathic treatment.
+It, therefore, offers a series of suppressive drugs - something to suppress a cough, something to dry the mucus, something to lower the histamine level, something to ease falling asleep.
+Homeopathy, on the other hand, looks for the one substance that will cause similar symptoms in a healthy person.
+The person with a cough characterized by being worse when breathing cold air, and sounding like a deep bark, will need a quite different remedy than the person whose a cough is loose in the morning, dry in the evening, and better when sitting up in bed.
+We characterize both as "a cough" but they are different illnesses in the individuals, and therefore require different homeopathic treatment.